Travel Medicine Masterclass

 Who should attend?

-This course is suitable for GPs, nurses, infectious disease trainees and others providing pre- and/or post-travel healthcare to travellers.
+This course is designed for GPs, nurses, infectious disease trainees, and other health professionals providing pre- and/or post-travel healthcare to travellers.

 While the information contained herein was correct at the date of publication, Monash University reserves the right to alter procedures, fees and regulations should the need arise.